Kong/kong/CONTRIBUTING.md

 to be considered and will be reviewed by a maintainer.

 If you are asked to update your patch by a reviewer, please do so!
 Remember:
-**you are responsible for pushing your patch forward**.
+**You are responsible for pushing your patch forward**.
 If you contributed it, you are probably the one in need of it.
 You must be ready to apply changes to it if necessary.